-The Project Team will be responsible for the development and maintenance of an effective fire protection and prevention program throughout all phases of construction.
-This program will comply with local regulations and EM 385-1-1, Section 09, and will include the following components:
+The project team will be responsible for the development and maintenance of an effective fire protection and prevention program throughout all phases of construction.
+This program will comply with local regulations and EM385-1-1, Section 9, and will include the following components:

-- Provide the necessary equipment and access to it, and locate it conspicuously. - Equipment will be inspected and maintained in good operating condition. - Extinguishers must be inspected at least monthly, and the inspection tag will be dated and initialed.
-Further, extinguishers must be refilled immediately after being discharged. - The individual nearest to or identifying the fire hazard will respond by exercising the appropriate use of the fire extinguishers provided on site.
+- Provide the necessary equipment, access to it, and locate it conspicuously. - Equipment will be inspected and maintained in good operating condition.

+- A minimum of one fire extinguisher, at least an ABC dry chemical type rated 2A 20 BC, will be provided for each 3,000 square feet of building area. - Extinguishers must be inspected at least monthly and the inspection tag dated and initialed.
+Further, extinguishers must be refilled immediately after being discharged. - Extinguishers will also receive required annual maintenance - Travel distance from any point in the building to the nearest fire extinguisher will not exceed 75 feet. - The individual nearest to or identifying the fire hazard will respond by exercising the appropriate use of the fire extinguishers provided on site. - Any fire encountered on a job site will be reported to the local fire department.